Virginity

-Virginity is the state of a person who has never engaged in sexual intercourse.
-The term virgin originally only referred to sexually inexperienced women, but has evolved to encompass a range of definitions, as found in traditional, modern and ethical concepts.
-Heterosexual individuals may or may not consider loss of virginity to occur only through penile-vaginal penetration, while people of other sexual orientations often include oral sex, anal sex, or mutual masturbation in their definitions of losing one's virginity.
+Virginity is a social construct that denotes the state of a person who has never engaged in sexual intercourse.
+As it is not an objective term with an operational definition, social definitions of what constitutes virginity, or the lack thereof, vary.
+Heterosexuals may or may not consider loss of virginity to occur only through penile–vaginal penetration, while people of other sexual orientations often include oral sex, anal sex, or manual sex in their definitions of virginity loss.
+The term "virgin" encompasses a range of definitions, as found in traditional, modern, and ethical concepts.
+Religious rituals for regaining virginity exist in many cultures.
+Some men and women who practice celibacy after losing their virginity consider themselves born-again virgins.

-There are cultural and religious traditions that place special value and significance on this state, predominantly towards unmarried females, associated with notions of personal purity, honor, and worth.
+There are cultural and religious traditions that place special value and significance on this state, predominantly towards unmarried females, associated with notions of personal purity, honour, and worth.
 Like chastity, the concept of virginity has traditionally involved sexual abstinence.
 The concept of virginity usually involves moral or religious issues and can have consequences in terms of social status and in interpersonal relationships.
 Although virginity has social implications and had significant legal implications in some societies in the past, it has no legal consequences in most societies today.
 The social implications of virginity still remain in many societies and can have varying effects on an individual's social agency.